Department of Family Services – Children, Youth and Families

 • The cost of many recreational activities (think summer camp and music lessons) for foster children are covered.

 Thank you for your interest in becoming a foster parent and helping children in need.
-The next step is to create an account with the Faster Families Highway.
+The next step is completing a short interest form.

 Do you have a general question about Foster Care and Adoption?
 Send an email or call 703-324-7639.
 Responses are provided within two business days.